ming-00/greyhats-welcome-ctf-writeups/smokes-and-mirrors/smokes.md

 # Smokes and Mirrors [Miscellaneous]

 ## Prompt
-A binary file - flag - has been hidden in image.png via LSB-Steganography!
-It is known that flag is 11,392 bytes large.
-Also, the file is spread across the first N pixels of the image when traversing in row-major order.
+A binary file `-flag-` has been hidden in `image.png` via [LSB-Steganography](https://youtu.be/TWEXCYQKyDc)!
+It is known that `flag` is 11,392 bytes large.
+Also, the file is spread across the first N pixels of the image when traversing in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order).

 Can you recover the executable and uncover the flag?